 Generally, there are designated factors that the court has to consider in determining whether or not to order a party to pay alimony.

-Courts usually consider the following when determining maintenance, though, of course, these vary by state so be sure to consult with a local, licensed attorney:
+Courts usually consider the following when determining spousal maintenance or spousal support, though, of course, these vary by state so be sure to consult with a local, licensed attorney:

 * length of the marriage;

 * age and health of the parties;

 * education level of each party at the time of the marriage and at the time the action is commenced;